 File Enables you to create, save, close, print, import, and export resources.
 You can also manage project and file property settings.
 Edit Enables you to cut, copy, paste, find, and replace text within a resource.
 Navigate Enables you to navigate and quickly find specific resources.
 Search Provides an advanced filter for searching through resources.
 Project Enables you to manage project build configurations and perform specific builds.
-You can also customize the build settings for ARM [®] tools.
+You can also customize the build settings for ARM ® tools.
 Run Enables you to run, send to, debug or configure external tools.
 You can also manage breakpoints and watchpoints.
 Window Enables you to open, close, and customize perspectives, views and editors.
-Help Provides documentation on Eclipse and the ARM tools.
-You can also access the ARM cheat sheets and software updates.
+Help Provides documentation on Eclipse and the ARM tools, access to the ARM cheat sheets, and software updates.
+You can also access the menu option About ARM DS-5 to open a dialog box that displays the version and build number for the current product.
+D' 1 / 1' 1'